 Russ Pitman Park

-Russ Pitman Park is a lush 4-acre oasis in Bellaire, just inside the 610 Loop, offering individuals, families, and community groups a place to stroll, play, picnic, and explore nature.
+Russ Pitman Park is a lush 4-acre natural enclave that offers individuals, families, and community groups a place to stroll, play, picnic, and explore nature.
 The Nature Discovery Center itself is housed in the historic Henshaw House at the north end of the Park.

 The Park's mix of prairie grasses, tall pecans, native understory and wide lawns is home to a variety of animals, from butterflies and beetles to squirrels and birds.
 During spring and fall migration seasons, over 80 species of warblers, vireos, orioles and more stop in for food, rest and water - giving us a great opportunity to see and photograph them.

-In addition to the resident wild animals, there is a rabbit hutch and a bob white quail cage near the Henshaw House, and an aviary with doves and pigeons near the fountain.
+In addition to the resident wild animals, there is a rabbit hutch and a bob white quail cage near the Center, and an aviary with doves and pigeons near the fountain.

 Russ Pitman Park is a City of Bellaire Park, so pets, alcoholic beverages, and smoking are not allowed on the grounds or in the parking lots.